loxilb-io/loxilbdocs/docs/arch.md

 loxilb consists of the following modules :
 - <b>loxilb CCM plugin</b>

   It fully implements K8s CCM load-balancer interface and talks to goLang based loxilb process using Restful APIs.
-Although loxilb CCM is logically shown as part of loxilb cluster nodes, it will usually run in one of the worker/master nodes of the K8s cluster.
+Although loxilb CCM is logically shown as part of loxilb cluster nodes, it will usually run in the worker/master nodes of the K8s cluster.

 - <b>loxicmd</b>